 Accreditation

-Lehigh’s Educational Specialist (Ed.S.) in School Psychology program is conditionally approved by the National Association of School Psychologists to train individuals to become school-based practitioners.
+Lehigh’s Educational Specialist (Ed.S.) in School Psychology program is approved by the National Association of School Psychologists to train individuals to become school-based practitioners.
 Faculty share their own pioneering research and best practices in the field to train doctoral candidates in the most effective methods for working with children of all backgrounds and abilities.

 Career Opportunities